 Our instructors guide participants through a series of workshops, practical exercises and screening events that lead to open discussions on methodologies, ethics, technology and more.
-Through hands-on practice our courses introduce participants to basic skills in camera operation, sound recording and editing.
-By the end of their time at the Summer School participants can expect to have the confidence and skills necessary to make their own documentary films.
-Many of our Alumni have achieved significant success at film festivals and beyond, for example; Sikkimese filmmaker Dawa Lepcha (F4F2011) with The Keeper (2017); Daisy-May Hudson (F4F2014) with Half-Way (2016), her multi award-winning documentary about homelessness; Professor Stephen Linstead (F4F2013) with his film about England's worst ever mining disaster, Black Snow (2017); Dr Elena Barabantseva (F4F2014) with her two films about identity politics, British Born Chinese (2015) and Border People (2018).
+Through hands-on practice our courses introduce participants to basic skills in camera operation, sound recording and editing with the aim of building the confidence and skills necessary to make your own documentary films.
+Many of our Alumni have achieved significant success at film festivals and beyond, for example; Sikkimese filmmaker Dawa Lepcha (F4F2011) with The Keeper (2017); Daisy-May Hudson (F4F2014) with her multi award-winning documentary about homelessness, Half-Way (2016); Professor Stephen Linstead (F4F2013) with his film about England's worst ever mining disaster, Black Snow (2017); Dr Elena Barabantseva (F4F2014) with her two films about identity politics, British Born Chinese (2015) and Border People (2018).

 Our courses are supported by Filmmaking for fieldwork: a practical handbook (2020) published by Manchester University Press and available in print and digital at all good booksellers.
 We recommend that anybody interested in our work at F4F first consult this book.

 Some of our clients